IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklisation-notes.md

 nodes.
 The mean number of nodes is 6.14.
 The total size of serialised types is 126034 bytes.

-The mean number of bytes in serialised types is 33.6.
-2808 types have serialised size <= 32.
-This is 75% of the types.
+The mean number of bytes in serialised types is 33.6, and 75% of the types (2808 types) have serialised size <= 32.
 The maximum serialised type size is 661.
 The minimum serialised size is 2, and 417 types are of this size; 683 have length 3, so 30% of the serialised types have length 2 or 3.

 #### Duplicated types